ibm-cloud-docs/watsonxdata/faqs.md

 {: faq}
 {: support}

-**What is IBM {{site.data.keyword.lakehouse_short}}?**
+**What is IBM® {{site.data.keyword.lakehouse_short}}?**
 {: #feb_01_2024}

-{{site.data.keyword.lakehouse_short}} is an open, hybrid, and governed fit-for-purpose data store optimized to scale all data, analytics and AI workloads to get greater value from your analytics ecosystem.
+IBM® {{site.data.keyword.lakehouse_short}} is an open, hybrid, and governed fit-for-purpose data store optimized to scale all data, analytics and AI workloads to get greater value from your analytics ecosystem.
 It is a data management solution for collecting, storing, querying, and analyzing all your enterprise data (structured, semi-structured, and unstructured) with a single unified data platform.
 It provides a flexible and reliable platform that is optimized to work on open data formats.

-**What can I do with IBM {{site.data.keyword.lakehouse_short}}?**
+**What can I do with IBM® {{site.data.keyword.lakehouse_short}}?**
 {: #feb_03_2024}

-You can use {{site.data.keyword.lakehouse_short}} to collect, store, query, and analyze all your enterprise data with a single unified data platform.
-You can connect to data in multiple locations and get started in minutes with built-in governance, security and automation.
-You can leverage multiple query engines to run analytics and AI workloads, reducing your data warehouse costs by up to 50%.
+You can use IBM® {{site.data.keyword.lakehouse_short}} to collect, store, query, and analyze all your enterprise data with a single unified data platform.
+You can connect to data in multiple locations and get started in minutes with built-in governance, security, and automation.
+You can use multiple query engines to run analytics and AI workloads, reducing your data warehouse costs by up to 50%.

-**Which data formats are supported in {{site.data.keyword.lakehouse_short}}?**
+**Which data formats are supported in IBM® {{site.data.keyword.lakehouse_short}}?**
 {: #feb_04_2024}

-The following data formats are supported in watsonx.data:
+The following data formats are supported in IBM® {{site.data.keyword.lakehouse_short}}:

-Ingestion: Data ingestion in watsonx.data supports .CSV and .Parquet data file formats.
+1. Ingestion: Data ingestion in IBM® {{site.data.keyword.lakehouse_short}} supports .CSV and .Parquet data file formats.

-Create Table: Create table in watsonx.data supports CSV, Parquet, JSON, TXT data file formats.
+2. Create Table: Create table in IBM® {{site.data.keyword.lakehouse_short}} supports .CSV, .Parquet, .JSON, .TXT data file formats.

 **What are the key features of IBM {{site.data.keyword.lakehouse_short}}?**
 {: #feb_05_2024}

-The key features of watsonx.data are:
+The key features of IBM® {{site.data.keyword.lakehouse_short}} are:
 * An architecture that fully separates compute, metadata, and storage to offer ultimate flexibility.
 * Multiple engines such as Presto and Spark that provide fast, reliable, and efficient processing of big data at scale.
 * Open formats for analytic data sets, allowing different engines to access and share the data at the same time.
 * Data sharing between watsonx.data, Db2® Warehouse, and Netezza Performance Server or any other data management solution through common Iceberg table format support, connectors, and a shareable metadata store.
 * Built-in governance that is compatible with existing solutions, including IBM Knowledge Catalog.
 * Cost-effective, simple object storage is available across hybrid-cloud and multicloud environments.
 * Integration with a robust ecosystem of IBM’s best-in-class solutions and third-party services to enable easy development and deployment of key use cases.

 **What is the maximum size of the default IBM managed bucket?**